Serious07/The-Binding-of-Isaac-Repentance-Streaks-Companion/README.md

 1. Unzip all files from archive in empty folder
 2. Run Select Random Character.exe

+**How to use?**

+- Press godhead button after successful run, you will get random character and +1 to win streak
+- Press poop button after successful run, you will get random character and reset you streak

 **Features:**
 - Control panel to Increases or Reset Current Win Streak, select new random character for next run
 - Settings